 people.
 Much of the material for these letters has come from unreliable Web

-.
+sites that are perpetuating inaccurate information.
 We've decided not to run

 them unless the writer provides documentation.
 To just say something "never